Growing Ponderosa Lemons

 Foliage of the Ponderosa Lemon Tree:

 Ponderosa lemon trees have long, evergreen dark glossy lemon scented leaves.
-To me its
+To me,

 Soil Preference for the Ponderosa Lemon Tree: